jamesqquick/jamesqquick-site/src/data/blog/2024-10-25-why-you-cant-pass-functions-from-server-to-client-components.md

   - react
 ---

-Up until the last couple of years in React, the typical way to interact with a back-end is by making a `fetch` request to an API endpoint.
+Up until the last couple of years in React, the typical way to interact with a back-end was by making a `fetch` request to an API endpoint.
 There are a few downsides to this:

 - having to create an entire API route
 - having to maintain state on the client